ABM

 • Reduced resource waste

-• It’s personal and optimised
+• It’s personal and optimised.

 Account-based marketing tactics entail personalising your messaging and communications to specific accounts so that your campaigns resonate with these target audiences.
-Targeted customers are more likely to engage with content that is geared specifically to them, and is relevant to their business and stage in the buyer journey.
+Targeted customers are more likely to engage with content that is geared specifically to them and is relevant to their business and stage in the buyer journey.

 • Tracking goals & measurement is clear

-When you’re analysing the effectiveness of campaigns, whether email, ads, web, or events, it’s easier to draw clear conclusions because you look at a smaller set of target accounts instead of a vast set of metrics.
+When analysing the effectiveness of campaigns, whether email, ads, web, or events, it’s easier to draw clear conclusions because you look at a smaller set of target accounts instead of a vast set of metrics.

 • Sales Alignment is Easier